ericoporto/ags-manual-wiki/acintro8.md

 #### Sierra-style system dialogs

 As mentioned earlier, there is a simple way to have Sierra-style dialogs.
-Iif there is only one option enabled for a topic, then the game selects it automatically.
+If there is only one option enabled for a topic, then the game selects it automatically.
 You can use this to make Sierra-style conversations, because the options will never be shown to the player in this case.